-A research team is figuring out how small solar panels can keep tens of thousands of vehicle batteries from going dead while they sit in parking lots.
+An Army research team has figured out how small solar panels can keep tens of thousands of vehicle batteries from going dead while they sit in parking lots.

-In a U.S. patent application made public on Thursday, U.S. Army researchers Ernest Luoto, Brian Frymiare, and David Carrier describe a smart controller that can govern power distribution from a small solar panel to a bank of batteries.
+In a recently revealed U.S. patent application, U.S. Army researchers Ernest Luoto, Brian Frymiare, and David Carrier describe a smart controller they invented that can govern power distribution from a small solar panel to a bank of batteries.

 Through technology transfer, it’s a business opportunity that could save taxpayers millions.

-The Army has a vast fleet of tactical wheeled vehicles staged at Army bases across the world, think Humvees, MRAPs, LMTVs, and 5-ton trucks, and about 75% are driven less than 3,000 miles per year.
+The Army has a vast fleet of tactical wheeled vehicles, tens of thousands, staged at Army bases across the world.
+Seventy-five percent of these Humvees, MRAPs, LMTVs, and 5-ton trucks are driven less than 3,000 miles per year.

 “Recent Army Sample Data Collection and Analysis (SDC&A) data shows (tactical wheeled vehicle) batteries being replaced every 13 months on average, yet the expected minimal life of the battery is three years, with an expected full life of approximately 6 to 8 years when treated properly,” they wrote for a research symposium.